AstunTechnology/environmentagency_geonetwork_2.10/Scripts/resetpasswd/README.md

 ## Potential enhancements

-* Send a warning email x days before a users account is locked
+* ~~Send a warning email x days before a users account is locked~~
 * Add prominent link to the home page from the page that confirms a users password has been changed
-* Ensure a users is logged on the page that confirms a users password has been changed
+* Ensure a users is logged in on the page that confirms a users password has been changed